You're Not a Landlord Anymore: How Property Management Is Different

 How is being a property manager and the owner of a property management company different than being a landlord?
 The tools, technology, and processes required to manage multiple properties and clients successfully means you have to push yourself beyond landlord tasks.

-Landlords will struggle to succeed as a property management business owner if they don't grow beyond the tasks and mindset of a landlord.
+Landlords will struggle to succeed as property management business owners if they don't grow beyond the tasks and mindset of a landlord.
 Here's how property management is different from landlording!

 You Can't Do It All